How To Reduce Income Tax for Self-Employed People in 2025

 Understanding Tax Reliefs

-In the UK, tax reliefs are either automatically applied or claimed first.
-It may mean two ways for the taxpayer: either they pay less amount to the HMRC or get reimbursements, the most common form of which is through a personal pension or tax-deductible business expenses.
+In the UK, tax reliefs are either automatically applied or claimed.
+It may mean two things for the taxpayer: either they pay less amount to HMRC or claim repayment, a common form of which is through a personal pension or tax-deductible running costs.

-When filing the tax returns, self-employed individuals must check which types of relief they may be eligible for.
-They may ask HMRC regarding this or consult the tax professionals so they don’t miss out on anything that could greatly curb their obligations.
+When filing a tax return, self-employed individuals must check all the types of relief they may be eligible for.
+They may consult the government website or seek help from tax experts so that they do not miss out on every chance to curb their tax liability.

 Paying Into a Pension Scheme

-The tax relief they get largely depends on which tax rate they’re paying—the basic rate tax, higher rate tax, or additional rate tax—as well as the kind of pension scheme they’re joining.
-The basic rate is 20%; the higher rate is 40%; the additional rate is 45%.
+The tax relief they get largely depends on which tax code their earnings belong to—the basic rate, higher rate, or additional rate—as well as the kind of pension scheme they are joining.
+Some types of pension schemes automatically apply the basic rate of tax relief, which is 20%, even if they pay tax more than the higher rate of 40%.

 Paying Into a Pension Scheme

-If they want to get higher tax returns, knowing they pay more than the basic rate, they need to list down the gross amount they contributed to their pension scheme when completing their self-assessment tax returns.
-Once their gross contributions are recorded, the HMRC then gives them tax relief by adding a certain percentage or top-up to their pension.
+They could claim for the additional refund in their tax return through self assessment software, such as GoSimpleTax.
+If the reliefs are not applied automatically, they have to claim for the rest.
+They need to list down the gross value of their pension scheme payments when completing their self assessment tax return.
+Once their gross contributions are recorded, the government then gives them tax relief by adding a certain percentage or top-up to their pension.

 Making Charity Donations

-Donating to charity is another effective way to get tax relief, and it applies not just to income tax but also to capital gains tax depending on how the donation is given.
-It’s a win-win situation for both the organization and the taxpayer.
+Donating to charity is a great way to get tax relief, applicable to both income and capital gains tax, depending on how the donation is given.
+It is a win-win situation for both the organisation and the director or partnership.
+The charity becomes better enabled for their good cause whilst higher rate payers can get something from giving.

-Anyone who wants to curb their income tax for this fiscal year should be giving their donations before the 31st of January next year.
-There are four major ways that taxpayers can give to charity—either through gift aid, directly from their salary or pension, shares or property donations, or will.
+Anyone who wants to curb their tax bill for this fiscal year should give something before the 31st of January next year—either gift aid, cash donations directly from their salary or pension savings, dividends and shares, box of items, land, or property donations, or assets from a will.

 Making Charity Donations

-Before giving donations, they have to make sure they declare to the organization that they are doing this through Gift Aid so the charity can reclaim some amount on their behalf as reported in their self-assessment tax return.
-But they can always reclaim tax relief by themselves too.
+Before giving donations, they have to make a declaration proof to the organisation that they are doing this through Gift Aid so the charity can reclaim refund money on their behalf as reported in their tax returns.
+But they are able to claim tax relief by themselves too.

-In the Gift Aid system, for every 1 pound that taxpayers offer to the charity, the charity could reclaim 25 pence for it.
+In the Gift Aid system, for every £1 offered to the charity, the charity could reclaim 25 pence for it.
 And one huge perk about donating through Gift Aid is that a person can claim tax relief on their donations not just on the previous fiscal year but up until the time they submitted their tax return if they just met the criteria.

 Claiming Allowable Expenses and Any Extras

-To trim their tax liabilities, self-employed individuals may want to dig further into what kinds of expenses they have allotted for their business are tax-deductible.
-These are allowable expenses that they can claim tax reliefs for to aid them with their operation costs.
+To trim their tax liabilities, self-employed individuals may want to dig further into what kinds of expenses they have allotted for their businesses are tax-deductible.
+These are allowable expenses that they are able to claim tax reliefs for to aid them with their company work purposes cost.

-Self-employed persons should be familiar with allowable expenses so they wouldn’t exclude anything when completing their tax returns.
-Generally, they include the following:
+Self-employed persons should be familiar with allowable expenses so they would not exclude anything when filing tax return on their tax software, such as GoSimpleTax.
+Generally, they take into account the following costs:

-• Costs in a work-from-home setup (e.g., lighting, water rates, heating)
+• Working from home setup (e.g., lighting, water rates, heating)

-• Costs when working on the business’ premises (e.g., cleaning, business rates, rent)
+• Working on the company premises (e.g., cleaning, business rates, rent)

-When working remotely or at home, business expenses should not mix with personal ones.
-Usually, self-employed individuals remotely working in the UK designate a room or more specifically for the business.
-Or they would also base the cost on the number of hours they spent working at home.
+When working remotely or at home, business and personal expenses should be separate.
+For example, self-employed individuals who work remotely in the UK specifically designate a room or more for an office.
+Another example is to base the cost on the number of hours they spent working from home.

-Especially when they travel often for business, they must also list down the amount they spend on travel and accommodation, including their trips from one workplace to another and vehicle-related expenses such as petrol, maintenance, or insurance.
+Especially when they travel often for business, they must also list down the amount they spend on travel and accommodation, including their trips from one place to another and vehicle-related expenses, for example, petrol, maintenance, or insurance.

 Take note that when the vehicle is also used for private purposes, documentation of their business mileage is necessary.
-Transportation-related allowable expenses don’t include the mileage between their business premises and home, how much their vehicle costs, and meal expenses.
+Transportation-related allowable expenses do not include the mileage between their business premises and home, how much their vehicle costs, and meal expenses.

-However, when the range of allowable expenses stops, capital allowances come in, which applies to those who still use traditional accounting.
-Capital allowances refer to the purchases fundamental to keeping the business running.
-These allowances cover how much the business spent for purchasing their vehicles, machinery, and equipment.
+However, when the range of allowable expenses stops, capital allowance comes in, which applies to those who still use traditional accounting.
+Capital allowances refer to the purchases essential to keep the company operations.
+These allowances take into account how much the business spends in purchasing their vehicles, machinery, and equipment.

-Claiming allowable and capital allowances can be hassling, but there’s one easy option available for sole traders and business partners, and that is using simplified expenses wherein flat rates are worked out.
-It’s better to work around these allowances with the help of tax professionals so taxpayers can claim the most inclusive tax relief on their business expenses.
+Claiming allowable and capital allowances can be hassling, but there is one key answer for both sole trader and business partner.
+The key is using simplified expenses and working out a flat rate.
+It is better to work around these allowances with the help of a tax accountant to ensure accuracy and get the maximum amount of tax relief.

 Offsetting Annual Losses

-Whether a sole trader, business partner, or business owner, self-employed individuals are bound to face loss from their trade at some point.
-This loss happens when their capital allowances and tax-adjusted expenses exceed their total profit for that fiscal year.
+Whether a sole trader or a limited company owner or partner, self-employed individuals are bound to face challenges in their trade at some point, especially losses.
+These cash flow obstacles happen when their capital allowances and tax-adjusted expenses exceed their total profits for that fiscal year.
 Ultimately, for that accounting year, it is referred to as an annual loss.

-A lot of trade has dealt with losses, especially during the pandemic, which has proven to be one of the toughest times for most.
-If for some other reason they’re dealing with profit loss, they need to be aware of the various means to claim their tax relief and offset its effects.
+A lot of trade dealt with these challenges, especially during the pandemic, which has proven to be one of the toughest times in history.
+If for some other reason they are dealing with money losses, they need to be aware of the various means to claim their tax relief and offset its effects.

-If they just met certain criteria and reached a time limit, they can eligibly claim one of the means, the most common of which is getting a refund or a decrease of their income tax liabilities.
+If they just met certain criteria and reached a time limit, they can eligibly claim one of the means, a common form of which is getting a refund or a decrease of their income tax liabilities.

-To determine how they can best claim relief for their annual losses—such as forwarding the loss to a more successful year, setting it on another taxable income, or backtracking it to the last year—opting for tax professionals’ counsel can prove to be priceless.
-Professionals provide the most helpful advice on which means fits best in their situation.
+Disclaimer: To determine the applicable method on claiming relief for their annual losses—such as forwarding the losses to a more successful year, setting it on another taxable income, or backtracking it to the last year—opting for tax experts’ counsel can prove to be priceless.
+These experts provide substantial advice on which means would best apply in their circumstances.

 Claiming Against the Last Tax Years